4 DAYS FROM $1,249

 Sail a traditional felucca past Elephantine and Kitchener’s Islands, plus evening galabiya party

 After breakfast you’ll embark a traditional felucca and sail across the Nile past Elephantine Island, home to the ruins of an ancient town that was once a strategic gateway to the Nubian kingdoms south of Aswan.
 Adjacent to it lies Kitchener’s Island, named for the British army officer who owned it.
 Today, it boasts the Aswan Botanical Garden, a lush and luxuriant collection of tropical foliage from Egypt, Africa, and India.
-After lunch enjoy a free afternoon as we sail downstream back towards Edfu, where we dock overnight.
+After lunch, we’ll sail to Kom Ombo and towards Edfu, where we dock overnight.

 This evening you’ll enjoy a festive onboard galabiya party, and don the long, loose-fitting garments (often with ornate trim) worn in Egypt since ancient times by both men and women.
 Your group will enjoy some fun and games, and an Egyptian dance show.